art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 NR_066512 4.73

-The following example generates a coverage file using GNU AWK with random coverage ranging between 0 and 10 assigned to each cDNA molecule.
+The following example generates a coverage file using GNU AWK, with random coverage values ranging from 0 to 10 assigned to each cDNA molecule.

 samtools faidx opt/build_release/ce11_mrna_1000.fa